flutter/website/tutorials/get-started/index.md

 * Finding and using packages to extend functionality.
 * Using hot reload for a quicker development cycle.
 * How to implement a stateful widget.
-* How to create an infinite lazily loaded list.
+* How to create an infinite, lazily loaded list.
 * How to create and navigate to a second screen.
 * ...